chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 # DELIVER (INDIVIDUALLY)

-At the end of the session, deliver a one-page report containing a single image of the network you created and edited.
+At the end of the session, deliver a report containing:

+* an image of the hero network,
+* an image of a sub-graph of the hero network,
+* an image of the small network you created and styled.